-If you have 4-6 weeks left before your fall semester begins at your school, or in the case of many online colleges, your preferred start month, now is the time to create a simple and realistic online course completion plan.
+If you have a month left before your fall semester begins at your school, now is the time to create a simple and realistic online course completion plan.

-Now is the time to use your support system, to help you get in enrolled in the courses you need, and help you stay on track.
+Now is the time to use your support system.
 Your friends, family, and colleagues can be your biggest advocates and sources of support.
 Successful students often acknowledge how how going back to school is a team effort.

 Which Course Should You Start Today?

-If you need to complete a course in 4-8 weeks, consider selecting a course that can be done in a quicker time frame.
+If you need to complete a course before the end of summer, consider selecting a course that is often finished in a quicker time frame.

 While there is never a guarantee that you’ll be able to complete a course quickly--this depends on many factors, particularly how much time you are able to devote--here is a list of courses that StraighterLine students often complete in a month or less:

 This course provides a solid introduction for students who are new to the branch of cultural anthropology.

 Topics include anthropological theories, ethnocentrism and culture, language and communication, economic and political systems, kinship and descent, race and ethnicity, globalization, and others.
 This course is commonly taken for humanities and/or social science gen-ed credit.